How a reformed EU could act as 'midwife' to the emerging nations as they move towards democracy

 Extending the concept

-Each nation would be allocated permanent consular rooms on board the liner.
+Each nation would be allocated permanent consular rooms and visitor accommodation on board the liner.
 This would allow the ship to earn its keep by acting as a unique floating centre for international business and professional conferences.

 A name for the vessel?